 Immigration Health Surcharge (IHS) for access to NHS treatment

-The IHS was introduced as part of visa applications in April 2015.
-The charge must be paid even if you have your own private medical insurance and do not intend to use the NHS.
+The IHS is a compulsory charge for access to NHS treatment on the same basis as other UK residents and must be paid even if you have your own private medical insurance and do not intend to use the NHS.

 Children born in the UK who are the dependants of student visa holder may not be eligible for NHS treatment after the age of three months unless a visa application has been made for them and the IHS paid.